ikeygardner10/ikey-bot/README.md

 ### DISCLAIMER
 Please feel free to reuse code as you need, though I don't recommend it if you don't understand what it does (or better, WHY it does).
-I took pieces from many projects, mostly ideas, but sometimes code for the parts I couldn't write orginally.
-I regretted it.
+I took pieces from many projects, mostly ideas, but sometimes code for the parts I couldn't write originally.
+I regretted it, and went back to relearn all the code/theory behind the code.
+If this is you, I recommend asking questions first.
+Ask me, I won't send you to google, or tell you it's a duplicate thread lol.